MRCIEU/mr-kg/docs/processing/evidence-profile-similarity.md

 - Average of all available normalized metrics
 - Each metric contributes equally to final score
 - Balances all aspects of evidence similarity
+- Frequently NULL due to missing component metrics

 **Direction-prioritized composite:**

-- Weights: 0.50 × direction + 0.20 × effect_size + 0.15 × consistency + 0.15 × overlap
+- Weights: 0.50 × direction + 0.20 × effect_size + 0.15 × consistency + 0.15
+  × precision
 - Emphasizes directional concordance as primary indicator
+- More likely to be computable due to 50% weight on always-available direction_concordance
-- Recommended for main analyses
+- Recommended over equal-weighted when both are available

 Normalization procedure: